I Can’t Stop Playing

 So I worked my way through high school, playing multiple nights a week at high school dances, in clubs, and doing piano bar.
 I even went to college as a piano major.

 The constant thread, though, was playing the piano.
-Even though I’m officially “retired” (by my family’s count, I’m on my fifth try at that), playing is a large part of my role as Director of Music at First Presbyterian Church in Templeton, California.
-I have a regular spot playing cocktail piano on Sunday nights at the La Bellasera Hotel in Paso Robles.
+Even though I’m officially “retired” (by my family’s count, I’m on my fifth try at that), playing is a large part of my role as Director of Music at churches in the US and Canada.